 Most people assume becoming a parent means setting boundaries with kids: yes, you do need to leave the bathroom while I’m pooping; no, you cannot have the last bite of my ice cream.
 But setting boundaries with adults is just as important — and about eight hundred times as hard.

-With kids, your age and parental status (on occasion) offers authority.
+With kids, your age and parental status (on occasion) offer authority.
 Not so with other adults, making it critical to have effective tools at your disposal.
 As a clinical psychologist specializing in the science and art of relationships, I often help couples and families use ideas from social science and the therapy room to set boundaries with the unruly adults in their lives.

 Recently, Kai, a 42-year-old mother of two kids under the age of 3, reached out for advice with a painful situation.
-Kai described a supportive partnership, a thriving career, and caring deeply about her family, employees (including caregivers), and her mother-in-law, who is a regular part of their family life.
+Kai described a supportive partnership, a thriving career, and caring deeply about her family, her employees (including caregivers), and her mother-in-law, who is a regular part of their family life.
 But she had recently discovered from her nanny that her mother-in-law had been saying nasty things behind her back.
 The mother-in-law had regularly and harshly derogated how Kai parented, cleaned her house, and showed up as a partner.
 The mother-in-law had urged the nanny to “take advantage” of the fact that Kai was too busy to take care of her own children.

 Common situations that find us needing to set boundaries include: